FAQs

 Do you work with beginners?

-Yes!
+For French lessons: Yes!
 I enjoy working with learners at all levels, including those who have no prior experience learning French.
 I love seeing those lightbulb moments when new students can have their first simple conversations in French, or are able to read and understand short paragraphs independently.

-Do you work with siblings/couples/small groups?
+Do you work with siblings / couples / small groups?

-I work with adults who want to prepare for exams on a case-by-case basis.
-Please contact me at FrenchAvecCecile@gmail.com and we can set up a call to discuss your situation and see if we’re a good fit to work together.
+Please contact me at FrenchAvecCecile@gmail.com and we can set up a video call to discuss your situation and see if we’re a good fit to work together.

 Do you offer gift certificates?

 Yes!
 I can invoice you and will send an e-gift certificate to your loved one to celebrate a birthday, anniversary, holiday, or another special occasion.
 You can send me an inquiry about an e-gift certificate here.
-Please note: The recipient must schedule and complete their lessons within 6 months of purchase date.

 How does payment work?

-I also accept cheques (in-person students only).
+I also accept cheques (in-person only).

 Do you teach online or in-person?

-Both.
-Through online lessons, I currently work with students located across Canada and the United States.
-I offer in-person lessons in the Lonsdale neighbourhood of North Vancouver, British Columbia.
+Through online lessons, I currently work with learners/clients located across Canada, France, and the United States.

 Do you offer in-home lessons?

-Are you a native speaker?
+Are you a native speaker of French?

 No. I lived in the Ardèche region of France for two years, working at a Lycée where I taught English as a foreign language as well as guest lectured (in French) for Philosophy classes and Brevet de technicien supérieur students (BTS, equivalent to community college students).